RedVortexDev/nbtify-1.20/README.md

 You can press `CONTROL` to copy the data in JSON format.

-You can press `SHIFT+ALT` to open the screen GUI and preview the whole NBT data that the item have.
+You can press `TAB` to open the screen GUI and preview the whole NBT data that the item have.

 The mod is also client side only, nothing to be bothered about!